DryPeng/clashT/docs/configuration/getting-started.md

 # Getting Started

 It's recommended that you read the [Introduction](/configuration/introduction) before proceeding.
-After you have a brief understanding of how ClashTTT works, you can start writing your own configuration.
+After you have a brief understanding of how ClashT works, you can start writing your own configuration.

 ## Configuration Files

 The main configuration file is called `config.yaml`.
-By default, ClashTTT reads the configuration files at `$HOME/.config/clash`.
-If it doesn't exist, ClashTTT will generate a minimal configuration file at that location.
+By default, ClashT reads the configuration files at `$HOME/.config/clash`.
+If it doesn't exist, ClashT will generate a minimal configuration file at that location.

 If you want to place your configurations elsewhere (e.g. `/etc/clash`), you can use command-line option `-d` to specify a configuration directory: